Adolphus, Kentucky

 Adolphus is an unincorporated community in southern Allen County, Kentucky, United States.
 The community is due south of Scottsville.
 The community is primarily a rural area on farmland.

 History

 A post office called Adolphus has been in operation since 1888.
 The community has the name of Adolphus Alexander, a railroad attorney.

+On October 7, 2023, 37-year-old Jeremy Robert Rollenhagen of Smiths Grove was shot and killed by police after a pursuit that ended with a shootout between Adolphus and Scottsville.
+An officer was transported to a nearby hospital in stable condition.

+Geography

+Adolphus is located on U.S. Route 231 and Kentucky Route 482.
+Tennessee State Route 174 continues north as Kentucky Route 3521 in the community.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Adolphus has a humid subtropical climate, abbreviated "Cfa" on climate maps.